-The NERL screens clinical specimens for enterovirus using a real-time RT-PCR directed to highly conserved sequence in the 5' non-translated region (NTR).19 Enterovirus typing is primarily performed using an in-house nested RT-PCR assay, the first round of the assay amplifies the entire capsid-encoding region of the virus and the second round targets a fragment of the VP3/ VP1 genomic region.
-In instances where the typing assay does not amplify a suitable fragment for sequencing and serotype determination, a second semi-nested RT-PCR assay targeting the 5'NTR is employed to determine the enterovirus species and may exclude poliovirus.
+The NERL screens clinical specimens for enterovirus using a real-time RT-PCR directed to highly conserved sequence in the 5' untranslated region (UTR).
+Enterovirus typing is primarily performed using an in-house nested RT-PCR assay, the first round of the assay amplifies the entire capsid-encoding region of the virus and the second round targets a fragment of the VP3/ VP1 genomic region.
+If the typing assay does not amplify a suitable fragment for sequencing and serotype determination, a second semi-nested RT-PCR assay targeting the 5'UTR is employed to determine the enterovirus species and may exclude poliovirus.
 PCR products are sequenced using Illumina MiSeq next-generation sequencing when full genome or complete capsid sequences are required or if virus mixtures were detected by Sanger sequencing methodology.